 Reports from the NMFS stranding database of Steller sea lions entangled in fishing gear or with injuries caused by interactions with gear are another source of mortality data.
-During the 5-year period from 2007 to 2011, there were four confirmed fishery-related Steller sea lion strandings in the range of the western stock.
-Two sightings involved a Steller sea lion that was reported to be in bad body condition and observed with a flasher lure hanging from its mouth; it was believed to have ingested the hook (Table 4).
-One animal was found on a Bering Sea/ Aleutian Islands pollock trawl vessel while offloading the catch, which was not accounted for in the estimated mortality for this fishery, and another with a string leader line hanging out its mouth with a hook apparently inside the mouth.
-Fishery-related strandings during 2007-2011 result in an estimated annual mortality of 0.8 animals from this stock.
+During the 5-year period from 2008 to 2012, there were six confirmed fishery-related Steller sea lion strandings in the range of the western stock.
+Five sightings involved a Steller sea lion that was reported to be in bad body condition and observed with a flasher lure hanging from its mouth; it was believed to have ingested the hook (Table 3).
+Another had a string leader line hanging out its mouth with a hook apparently inside the mouth.
+Fishery-related strandings during 2008-2012 resulted in an estimated annual mortality of 1.2 animals from this stock.
 This estimate is considered a minimum because not all entangled animals strand and not all stranded animals are found or reported.
 Steller sea lions reported in the stranding database as shot are not included in this estimate, as they may result from animals struck and lost in the Alaska Native subsistence harvest.